 Flavorful grilled vegetable kabobs are a summer classic, but you can also make them year-round on an indoor grill.

 Some dishes are just perfect for summer.
 These grilled vegetable kabobs are one of them.
+They are easy to make, fresh-tasting, and they just look gorgeous – don’t you agree?

 The ingredients you’ll need